A Canterbury education is a foundation and a springboard for character development, cultural exploration, and personal growth.

 - Highly developed critical thinking and problem-solving skills

 - The self-awareness and self-confidence to pursue their passions

 - A sense of responsibility to others in the community

 And, with a 9:1 student-faculty ratio, Canterbury students enjoy small class sizes with personalized instruction, meaningful connections, and endless support.

 Learn more about each of our departments:

 - SOCIAL STUDIES

-Because we learn to read - in large part - by reading, write by writing, speak by speaking, and listen by listening, the English/Language Arts Curriculum centers on the use of literature, not only to accomplish traditional goals of literature itself (such as development of cultural awareness, critical thinking, empathy and imagination), but also to facilitate the acquisition of skills necessary for successful communication in school and beyond.
+Because we learn to read by reading, write by writing, speak by speaking, and listen by listening, the English/Language Arts Curriculum centers on the use of literature, not only to accomplish traditional goals of literature itself (such as development of cultural awareness, critical thinking, empathy and imagination), but also to facilitate the acquisition of skills necessary for successful communication in school and beyond.